LeonidSavtchenko/Arachne/README.md

 A set of basic input parameters necessary for reproduction plots in the manuscript submitted to Plos

 Installation.

+There are three versions of the program.
+Each version has its own characteristics installation.

-1. Basic pre-install software on both kernel on claster and the local GNI.
+1. The basic version.
+Pre-installed kernel in a cluster and an executable file under the window with GNI.

-2. Basic preistalation software on claster and MatLab open sourse utility.
+2. The second version.
+Pre-installed kernel in a cluster and MatLab files.

-3. Open sourse kernel (C++) and open sourse local MatLab utility.
+3. The third versionn.
+Open sourse kernel (C++) and open sourse local MatLab utility.

 To install Arachne: